 “In the meadow, we can build a snowman.
 We’ll pretend that he is Parson Brown.
 He’ll say, ‘Are you married?’
 We’ll say, ‘No, man, but you can do the job when you’re in town.”

 I know the words now.
 There is no snow here this year.
 We did manage to build a tiny little snowman that day one year ago.
 Really, it was more three snowballs of diminishing size stacked on top of each other.
 Twigs served as arms and a couple pebbles did for the eyes.
 I’ve still got a picture of it on my phone.
-But the last thing I want to do as I sit on this bench watching people walk by is to pull out my phone and start going through pictures.
+The last thing I want to do as I sit on this Central Park bench watching people walk by is to pull out my phone and start going through pictures.
 Not here.
+No tears in public.

-Here, I’d rather sit with my memories of a time before everything fell apart.
+Right now, I would rather sit with my memories of a time before everything fell apart.
 Before the year was out, mom’s cancer had taken a turn for the worse.
 I started withdrawing and my relationship with April started going south.
-After she died in March I completely shut down for weeks.
+After mom died in March I completely shut down for weeks.
 April wanted to be there for me, but I refused to let her.
 On the surface, things seemed to get better by the summer, but underneath we just weren’t the same.
 She had her abortion in late September and I don’t think anybody in her family knew.
 Two weeks later she called it all off.
-Her choice hurt her more than she would admit.
+Her choice to end the pregnancy hurt her more than she would admit.
 I had wanted to keep the baby, but ultimately it was her choice and I went with her to the clinic.
-I think she resented me for not fighting harder for the baby.
+I think she partly resented me for not fighting harder for the baby.

 Or maybe, that is just my imagination.
 Now I will never know.
 I still can’t believe she is gone.
-I’d always held out hope that we would get back together and I know her brother, Jayson, was in my corner in that regard.
+I always had held out hope that we would get back together.
+I know her brother, Jayson, was in my corner on that regard.
 But now… she’s gone.
 I am left with two years worth of beautiful memories and horrible regrets.

 I pull the ring box out of my pocket.
 I don’t open it but just roll it around in my hand.
 I should have bought it sooner.
-So maybe it would have been a little cheaper and the carat a little less.
+Maybe if I did it would have been a little cheaper and the carat a little less.
 So what?
 In my stupid pride, I waited.
 Then I waited some more.
 I thought I had all the time in the world.
 I thought we would have a lifetime together.
-But that is fancy as stupid as the song she was singing.
+That is fancy as stupid as the song she was singing.
 Real life is no Winter Wonderland.
 I open up the box and I am right about to pull the ring out when I see him again.
 He is walking right towards me.

 “Well hello again.
 Fancy meeting you here.”